domdomegg/postal-vote/README.md

 # postal-vote [(view live)](https://domdomegg.github.io/postal-vote/)

-This service allows users to apply for postal votes in England, Scotland and Wales.
+This (unofficial) service allows users to apply for postal votes in England, Scotland and Wales.

 ## How it works